 Employment discrimination is hugely problematic, and you deserve to protect your rights.
 Our firm can help you.
 We understand the California state and federal laws that protect your rights.
 Our Los Angeles pregnancy leave of absence attorney can stand up for your interests if you were the victim of illegal discrimination.
 In California:

 Employees are afforded other rights and responsibilities with respect to their salary and benefits during both types of leave, and there are specific conditions pertaining to leave entitlement and return to work rights.
-If need more information about pregnancy leave of absence, it is advised that you speak with Los Angeles employment law attorney, Alan Burton Newman.
+If need more information about pregnancy leave of absence, it is advised that you speak with LA employment law attorney, Alan Burton Newman.

 With 40+ years of experience and insight, we provide leave of absence FAQ.
 If you are a victim of discrimination due to pregnancy, Attorney Newman can explain your rights and legal remedies available under state and federal employment law.